JSchmie/ScrAIbe/README.md

     scraibe -h

+The HuggingFace token will be saved after its initial run and can be found at `path/to/scraibe/.pyannotetoken`.
+It does not need to be called each time you execute `scraibe`.

 ### Gradio App

 The Gradio App is a user-friendly interface for ScrAIbe.
 It enables you to run the model without any coding knowledge.
 Therefore, you can run the app in your browser and upload your audio file, or you can make the Framework avail on your network and run it on your local machine.